Blockstream/satellite/doc/hardware.md

 with overlapping coverage.
 This feature enables greater redundancy, higher bitrate, and faster blockchain sync times.

+<sup>3</sup> The SDR receiver is implemented in software and runs on the host
+computer.
+Hence, it uses the underlying CPU significantly.
+The Basic Kit receiver uses a dedicated receiver chip and only minimal resources from the host CPU.
+The Pro Kit and Base Station receivers are entirely standalone.

-<sup>3</sup> The receiver can feed the data stream received over satellite to
+<sup>4</sup> The receiver can feed the data stream received over satellite to
 multiple hosts simultaneously over the local network.

+<sup>5</sup> As mentioned earlier, C band support is required to receive the
+Telstar 18V C band beam in the Asia-Pacific region.

+<sup>6</sup> The SDR receiver is an excellent option for a budget-limited
+setup.
+However, it is expected to have inferior performance due to software limitations.

 ## Satellite Kit Components